Guide to Concrete Driveway Sealers

 Not All Concrete Driveways are Created Equal

-It’s no secret that water, salt, and freeze thaw cycles can damage existing concrete surfaces.
+It’s no secret that water, salt, and freeze thaw cycles can damage concrete surfaces.
 However, there are other less obvious things that can lead to premature concrete driveway deterioration, and/or make your concrete more susceptible to damage.
-More specifically, mistakes made during the mixing, pouring, and initial curing process can lead to significant problems for property owners.
-These flaws are usually no fault of the homeowner or property owner, but dealing with them is.
+Specifically, mistakes made during the mixing, pouring, and initial curing process can lead to significant problems down the road.

-For example, the water to cement ratio (w/c) in the concrete mix has the largest influence on overall quality and life span of the cured concrete.
+The water to cement ratio (w/c) in the concrete mix has the single largest influence on overall quality and life span of the cured concrete.
 Concrete composition is largely out of the control of homeowners and relies on the installer/contractor in charge of concrete.

-Too much water in the mix results in wider the spacing between the cement particles.
-This means lower tensile and compressive strength and increase in overall porosity.
+Too much water in the mix, results in wider the spacing between the cement particles.
+This means lower tensile and compressive strength, and an increase in overall porosity.
 For example, concrete with a 0.4 w/c results in concrete with a compressive strength of 5,600 psi.
 Increasing the water cement ratio to 0.8 results in concrete compressive strength of 2,000 psi.
 A 64% reduction in strength!

-Excessive water in the concrete mix can also result in fine particles “floating” to the surface of the concrete.
+Excessive water in the concrete mix can also result in fine sand particles “floating” to the surface of the concrete as it cures.
 This leaves a weak, dusty layer on the surface, otherwise known as laitance.
 Laitance can also be caused by over-wetting the concrete during the curing phase or from heavy rains after the concrete has been poured.

 Allowing concrete to dry too quickly is another common mistake that can lead to problems.
 Keeping concrete moist during the initial curing process is critical.
 Concrete cures through a process called hydration.
 Hydration occurs when the concrete is wet, not when it dries (a common misconception).
 If fact, when concrete dries, the hydration process slows down and can even stop.